MultiSafepay/docs/content/payment-methods/interchange.md

 order: 205
 hidden: false
 parentDoc: 62a727569e389a012f577acd
-excerpt: 'A pricing mode used by banks and card schemes.'
+excerpt: 'A pricing model used by banks and card schemes.'
-slug: 'interchange'
+slug: interchange
 ---

 Banks and card schemes all charge different fees to cover the operational costs of managing their network and processing credit card payments.